-In order to grant a special permit, the SPGA must make certain findings and determinations as outlined in §5.2.5 of the SZO.
-This section of the report goes through §5.2.5 in detail.
-The proposal does not impact the structure or the site and therefore many of the required findings are not applicable to this application.
-The following finds are applicable.
+In order to grant a special permit, the SPGA must make certain findings and determinations as outlined in §5.1.4 of the SZO.
+This section of the report goes through §5.1.4 in detail.

 - 1. Information Supplied: The Staff finds that the information provided by the Applicant conforms to the requirements of §5.2.3 of the SZO and allows for a comprehensive analysis of the project with respect to the required Special Permits. - 2.
 Compliance with Standards: The Applicant must comply "with such criteria or standards as may be set forth in this Ordinance which refer to the granting of the requested special permit."